ivre/ivre/doc/DOCKER.md

 This might take a long time.

-It is also possible to build the `ivre/base` image without fetching the *zipball* from GitHub, by creating a *binary distribution* of IVRE and using the `base-local` directory instead of `base`:
+It is also possible to build the `ivre/base` image without fetching the *tarball* from GitHub, by creating it locally and using the `base-local` directory instead of `base`.
+From the repository root,

-    $ rm -f dist/ivre-*.tar.gz
-    $ python setup.py bdist
-    $ mv dist/ivre-*.tar.gz docker/base-local/ivre-latest.tar.gz
+run:

+    $ git archive --format=tar --prefix=ivre/ HEAD -o docker/base-local/ivre.tar
     $ cd docker
     $ docker build -t ivre/base base-local